fischer23/Adaptive-Discard-Graph/README.md

 generate_plots.R: Uses the simulation results in the results folder to create all plots of our paper.

 real_data_RECOVERY.R: Applies our ADDIS-Graph to the real data of the RECOVERY trial.
-The used p-values were extracted from the RECOVERY trial website https://www.recoverytrial.net/results and the local dependence structure by a publication of the data monitoring commitee of the RECOVERY trial (Sandercock et al. 2022).
+The used p-values were extracted from the RECOVERY trial website https://www.recoverytrial.net/results and the local dependence structure by a publication of the data monitoring committee of the RECOVERY trial (Sandercock et al. 2022).

 results folder: Contains all results of the paper.